A Brief Introduction to College Scholarships

 - PSAT/NMSQT: In the US, high-school juniors are offered the opportunity to take the PSAT/NMSQT test.
 It helps them to prepare for the SAT later on, and also, awards for National Merit Scholarship programs are decided on the basis of the scores received on the PSAT/NMSQT test.
 In fact, a few private scholarship programs require that applicants take the PSAT.

-How to go about searching for College Scholarships
+Searching for College Scholarships

 When it comes to searching for scholarships, you need to make sure you know where you can find them.
 Some of them are offered locally by high-schools and community businesses, while colleges provide others.
 You must be accepted to offering schools and colleges before you can apply.
 You should know that there are regional, state, and even national college scholarships out there.
 The key to finding them is to see which programs each of these entities has to offer.